KevinHerklotz/eastereck/README.md

 # eastereck

 You like to amaze or annoy users of your website with funny [easter eggs](https://en.wikipedia.org/wiki/Easter_egg_%28media%29)?
 Then this repository is what you need!
-It provides you a lot of easter eggs and a simple API.
+It provides a lot of easter eggs and a simple API.

 If you have more ideas, tell me!